 Successful partnership agreements require the management of divergent interests by solving critical issues like licensing rights, confidentiality concerns, intellectual property (IP) management, and/or lack of profitability.

 DNDi has developed various models of collaboration, successfully managing the respective interests of its partners so as to reach well balanced agreements.
 Defining the field (the diseases), territory (the geographical area), and the market (public vs. private distribution) are important issues that must be agreed upon by both parties in order for a private partner to provide DNDi access to a compound or technology.

-Having signed key, multi-year commitments with various partners which will serve as cornerstones in our development pipeline, DNDi continues to identify and engage partners who share our vision and commitment, to ensure that a well-balanced pipeline is established for the 3 diseases of primary focus: sleeping sickness (HAT), visceral leishmaniasis (VL), and Chagas disease.
+Having signed key, multi-year commitments with various partners which will serve as cornerstones in our development pipeline, DNDi continues to identify and engage partners who share our vision and commitment, to ensure that a well-balanced pipeline is established.